What Is a Virtual Homelab? (And Should You Run It at Home or in the Cloud?)

 • Limited control over the host OS and virtualization software

-Infographic showing pros and cons of a virtual homelab.
-Pros: flexible scaling, no hardware maintenance, remote accessibility, diverse hosting.
-Cons: ongoing costs, internet dependency, privacy concerns, limited hardware control
+Infographic showing pros and cons of a cloud-based virtual homelab.
+Pros: flexible scaling, no hardware maintenance, remote accessibility, diverse hosting options.
+Cons: ongoing costs, dependent on internet, data privacy concerns, limited hardware control

 Local vs. Cloud: Which One Is Better?